Used hybrid buying guide: CAR takes you through the pros and cons

-How to buy a used hybrid: CAR buyer’s guide
+► How to buy a used hybrid car

-Hybrid car technology first joined the world stage in 1998, with the Toyota Prius and a series-hybrid ‘self-charging’ configuration.
+Hybrid car technology arrived in 1998, when Toyota introduced the first-generation Prius, a series-hybrid ‘self-charging’ vehicle.
 Initial sales in Japan were soon expanded, and in America the Prius became the ultimate virtue signal for Hollywood celebs, lampooned in South Park.
 In the UK, the signal usually read ‘For Hire’, as the benefits of electric motors in crawling city traffic (plus tax incentives, of course) were obvious for taxi and delivery drivers.

 The Toyota Prius Mk1 introduced self-charging hybrids to the world in 1998

-The plug-in hybrid, made popular by the 2013 Mitsubishi Outlander PHEV, uses a larger battery for long-range electric-only operation, often providing more power for all-wheel drive or performance options.
-Many will achieve over 20 miles of EV range even in winter, and can usually reach motorway speeds without troubling the engine when charged up.
+The plug-in hybrid electric vehicle, made popular by the Mitsubishi Outlander PHEV introduced in 2013, uses a larger battery for longer-range electric-only operation, often providing more power for all-wheel drive or performance options.
+Many will achieve over 20 miles of EV range even in winter – with the latest models capable of over 50 miles – and they can usually reach motorway speeds without troubling the engine when charged up.

-Finally the mild hybrid, or mHEV, takes the beefed-up starter-generator concept used by stop-start systems and gives it a small battery pack to provide a variety of efficiency measures.
-It’s the loosest definition of hybrid, and the abilities of cars marketed as mHEV can vary wildly: the common thread is a 48V electrical system.
+Finally the most recently introduced mild hybrid electric vehicle (mHEV) beefs-up the starter-generator concept used by stop-start systems and gives it a small battery pack to provide a variety of efficiency measures.
+It’s the loosest definition of hybrid, and the abilities of cars marketed as mHEV can vary wildly.
+Only very few of them can move the car on electric power alone, and then only at very low speeds.
+Most use the system to shut the engine down more often – saving more fuel when slowing or coasting – or to provide a modest torque boost when accelerating.

 Read to the end for a little more hybrid history, if you’re interested in knowing how close Britain came to pioneering this tech.

-Reasons to choose hybrid can vary, but among the leading drives to go for the newer tech are clean air zones and ULEZ, and high average fuel economy during urban driving.
-Drivers with an automatic licence benefit from the hybrid car as well: nearly all are two-pedal and unlike older, cheap conventional automatics, are generally very reliable.
+Drivers with an automatic licence benefit from the hybrid car as well: with the exception of mild hybrids, nearly all are two-pedal with an automatic transmission and unlike older, cheap conventional automatics, are generally very reliable.

 That reliability and longevity also brings in the other reason to look at a hybrid car – it’s the sensible choice over a tired premium diesel.
-Few of the problems that blight the black pump’s followers will crop up on electrified petrol cars – AdBlue/DEF, particulate filters, hammered dual-mass flywheels and grimy, grubby, sludge-prone oil are eliminated simply by the dominant petrol + auto combination for the engine side of things.
+Few of the problems that blight the black pump’s followers will crop up on electrified petrol cars – issues with AdBlue, particulate filters, hammered dual-mass flywheels and grimy, grubby, sludge-prone oil are all eliminated simply by option for a petrol electric hybrid, yet fuel economy in many situations will be at least as good as a diesel.

-Features such as regenerative braking also prolong the life of consumables, and wear and tear on mounts, transmission and components is generally mitigated by the heavy-handed engine management behind the drive-by-wire accelerator – in short, a hybrid’s built to shield the running gear from the most aggressive and ham-fisted of previous owners.
+Features such as regenerative braking also prolong the life of consumables such as tyres and brake pads, while wear and tear on mounts, transmission and other components is generally mitigated by the heavy-handed engine management behind the drive-by-wire accelerator.
+In short, most hybrids are inherently built to shield the running gear from the most aggressive and ham-fisted of previous owners.

 So your careful, considerate stewardship will give any used hybrid you choose a very long life, of course…

-Not all PHEVs are equal – a Jeep Renegade’s tiny fuel tank, small battery and boxy body can give a combined range of just 200 miles and all the performance boost is gone when the battery is depleted, leaving a heavy, thirsty car in the hands of the driver.
+On the other hand, a Jeep Renegade PHEV’s tiny fuel tank, small battery and boxy body can give a combined range of just 200 miles.
+And all the performance boost is gone when the battery is depleted, leaving a heavy, thirsty car in the hands of the driver.

-For smaller cars, mHEV systens like Suzuki’s BoosterJet or Ford’s EcoBoost mHEV are very effective.
-The stop-start tech for urban crawls is better, there’s often a bit more power on tap for overtaking, and they often retain a manual gearbox if that’s your preferred way of driving: engine braking makes up for the gentler regenerative effort.
+For smaller cars, mHEV systems such as Suzuki’s BoosterJet or Ford’s EcoBoost mHEV are very effective.
+The stop-start tech for urban crawls is better, there’s a bit more power on tap for overtaking, and they often retain a manual gearbox if that’s your preferred way of driving.
+By contrast, Skoda only fits mild hybrid technology to the DSG automatic version of the petrol Octavia, resulting in a smoother, more efficient and more relaxing family car.

-Naturally five-door, five seat SUVs dominate the sector now – but for used buyers there’s a diverse selection of quirky (Honda Civic IMA, CR-Z and Insight Mk1), sensible (Pruis/Auris/Ioniq) and exciting (BMW i8 is the obvious candidate) hybrids, from Audi to Volvo.
+Unsurprisingly, five-door, five-seat SUVs dominate the hybrid sector now – but for used buyers there’s a diverse selection of quirky (Honda Civic IMA, CR-Z and Insight Mk1), sensible (Pruis/Auris/Ioniq) and exciting (BMW i8 is the obvious candidate) hybrids, from brands ranging from Audi to Volvo.

 At the cheaper end of the market it’s pretty much ‘a used Prius’, and they’re a worthy alternative to a diesel Auris or Corolla.
 You can find seven-seat hybrids, but beware that a lot of earlier designs would lose the third row featured on ICE equivalents, such as the Outlander.
 Just because an SUV or MPV has seven seats, don’t assume the hybrid model will be identical.